Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Introduction

 QD algorithms build these collections of behaviours by adding them in a container only if they are novel or high-performing enough.
 While the performance of the behaviours is computed via a fitness function, their novelty is computed by associating a Behavioural Descriptor (BD) to each behaviour.
 This BD is a numerical vector that characterises the overall behaviour.
 For instance, the BD can be the final location of the robot after executing a controller for a few seconds~\cite{Cully2014}.
 The novelty of a behaviour is defined as the minimal or average distance between its BD and the BDs of the behaviours already present in the container.
 In most QD algorithms, the definition of the BD is low-dimensional and hand-coded.
 Nevertheless, relying on hand-coded BDs can be an issue for two reasons.
 First, the choice of an appropriate BD is not straightforward; and several relevant BD definitions may lead to various performance for the QD algorithm \cite{bossens2020learning}.
 That means some prior knowledge about the task is required to define an appropriate BD.
+Such reliance on prior knowledge is the basis of potential bottlenecks in the design process of a robot, as the appropriate BD definition depends on many parameters: robot morphology, task to solve, environment, damages...
+In some situations, the behaviours are non-trivial to characterise using a low-dimensional BD, such as when the BD must be defined based on a robot picture, or based on the full trajectory of an object pushed by a robot.
 Second, hand-coded BDs may constrain the diversity of the container.
-For example, if the hand-coded BD correspond to the end position $(x_T,y_T)$ of an object, then the QD algorithm will probably learn similar trajectories leading to diverse positions, instead of directly learning diverse trajectories.
+For example, if the hand-coded BD corresponds to the end position $(x_T,y_T)$ of an object, then the QD algorithm intends to learn similar trajectories leading to diverse positions.
+However, in that case, the QD algorithm does not aim at learning diverse trajectories.
+In other words, QD algorithms only consider diversity with respect to hand-coded BDs.
+The diversity obtained via QD algorithms is thus biased and possibly sub-optimal.

 To avoid those issues, we present \textit{AUtonomous RObots that Realise their Abilities} (AURORA), a QD algorithm that autonomously learns how to define appropriate BDs based on some raw sensory data collected by the robot.
 The main difference between AURORA and standard QD algorithms is that standard QD algorithms rely on BDs which are hand-coded and low-dimensional \cite{Cully2018, tarapore2016differentencodingsinfluence}; whereas AURORA directly uses raw sensory data which is possibly high-dimensional without any prior from the users.
 More specifically, AURORA uses a dimensionality reduction algorithm to encode the sensory data into unsupervised low-dimensional BDs.
 That reduction algorithm is iteratively trained and refined with the solutions from the container.